1561 Jones Point Road

 What if I love the training so much, I want more?

 Great news!
-There is an Advanced Restorative Practices training series (Days 4, 5, and 6!) that focuses on sustaining community over time and repairing harm when necessary.
-Stay tuned for training dates, locations, and more information.
-In the meantime, make sure you and your team(s) participate in this Foundational Restorative Practices training series first to learn the building blocks necessary for long-term sustainable implementation before being trained in the Advanced series.
+There is an Advanced Restorative Practices Training series (Days 4, 5, and 6!) that focuses on sustaining community over time and repairing harm when necessary.
+Participation in the Foundational Restorative Practices Training series is the first step to learn the building blocks necessary for long-term sustainable implementation before being trained in the Advanced series.

 Am I able to get CPDUs or CEUs for attending this event?

 At this time, credits for each training are event specific.
-If credits are being offered, it will be listed under the training’s specific details.
+If credits are being offered, it will be listed under the training’s specific details on the registration page.

 Your Title Goes Here